Introduction#

 Technological Limitations#

-Blockchain has been developing for more than a decade, starting from Bitcoin, then the popular EOS, and later Ethereum becoming the mainstream.
+Blockchain has been developing for more than a decade, from the initial Bitcoin to the once popular EOS, and then to the now mainstream Ethereum.
 Each has its own characteristics but also has its limitations.

-• The Bitcoin or Ethereum-based approach requires relatively high technical expertise to implement P2P networks, cryptography, consensus algorithms, etc.
+- The Bitcoin or Ethereum-based approach requires relatively high technical expertise in implementing P2P networks, cryptography, consensus algorithms, etc.

-• The underlying chains based on the PoW (Proof of Work) mechanism consume more and more computational power (electricity), which is not resource-friendly or environmentally friendly.
+- The underlying chains based on the PoW (Proof of Work) mechanism consume more and more computational power (electricity), which is not resource and environmentally friendly.

 Technological Developments#